Pilot Scheme for Self-Contained Motorhomes and Campervan Proposal

 The following car parks in these towns across the District will be included in the pilot scheme:

-Following considerable demand for overnight parking by motorhomes at the Memorial car park in Slapton the Council would like to manage effectively the overnight sleeping while still providing visitors the opportunity to enjoy this beautiful location.
+Following considerable demand for overnight parking by motorhomes at the Memorial car park in Slapton the Council would like to manage effectively the overnight sleeping.
+The policy would allow this while still providing visitors the opportunity to enjoy this beautiful location.

 Therefore, the Council propose that the height barrier is lifted to only allow self-contained motorhomes and campervans, with on-board toilet facilities, to sleep overnight within the car park.